-Candidates for Bariatric Surgery
+Candidates for Weight Loss Surgery

 The goal of bariatric surgery is to reduce and maintain permanent loss of a least half of the preoperative excess body weight, improving health and reducing weight-related health risks.
 If you are considering gastric bypass surgery, you are required to meet a number of criteria.
 In most cases, you must: